 But with movement limited, it can be challenging to know exactly how to actually help, especially if you need to keep yourself or those who are vulnerable and at-risk around you as safe as possible during this pandemic.

-In this post, we are going to try and make this a little easier by looking at some of the truly covid-friendly ways in which you can care for a sick relative.
+In this post, we are going to try and make this a little easier by looking at some of the truly covid-friendly ways in which you can care for a sick or vulnerable relative.

 Visit them – but wear a mask

 If you need to visit them, you will obviously need to take great care.
-For one thing, you don’t want to give them the virus if they are already ill with another disease – and nor do you want to get it yourself.
+For one thing, you don’t want to give them the virus if they are already ill with another disease – and nor do you want to get whatever they might have yourself if it’s contagious.

 Remember you can spread the virus even if you don’t have any symptoms, so you never know if you might be posing some harm to someone.